 Lambda School full stack development program covers some aspects of backend web development, including a Node programming, database management, and framework utilization skills needed for a successful career in full stack development.

-Here are the backend elements that are covered in our full-time full stack devlopment program.
+Here are the backend elements that are covered in our full-time full stack development program.

 If you're interested in a career in backend web development, we have good news!
-We're building a new full-time Enterprise Backend Development course, and we expect to begin accepting applications this summer.
-Sign up to get updates about our program launch and to learn more!
+Applications for our new Enterprise Backend Development program are now open and our first cohort starts September 27, 2021!